 Emily Stewart: “Hiya Sheriff.
 Wanna join our party?
 All you need is a pistol, and you surely got one.”

-‘Big Symbols’ arrive thick and fast in the town’s vast automobile junkyard, the last outpost of the American Dream.
+‘Big Symbols’ arrive thick and fast in the town’s vast automobile junkyard, where the American Dream has gone to die.
 A caravan of rowdy partygoers converges there in a mix of posse, lynch mob and midnight picnic.
 The illusion of a dangerous Bubber Reeves incites a storm of emotions and sexual energy.
-Punks begin throwing Molotov cocktails and a teenage girl dares her boyfriend to prove his love by retrieving his ring from a fire.
+Punks throw Molotov cocktails and a teenage girl dares her boyfriend to prove his love by retrieving his ring from a fire.
 Editorially it comes off as a fiery chaos variation on The Battleship Potemkin, with burning tires replacing the out-of-control baby buggy.
 The burning garbage and car wrecks scream an all-too obvious apocalyptic message: society is boiling in its own consumer evil.

 … we’re given an appalling recreation of the Jack Ruby-Lee Harvey Oswald mob hit.
 The handcuffed victim is helpless, and the result is as bloody as all get-out.
-The violence in The Chase was a quantum leap beyond the accelerating madness in American culture (wars, riots, assassinations).
+The violence in The Chase was a quantum leap beyond the accelerating madness in American culture, with its wars, riots, assassinations.
 Pointing an accusing finger, the movie indicts the nation and the South in particular as lawless scum unworthy of the flag.
 Few Americans recognized Foote and Hellman’s small-town sewer.
-Today it looks relatively peaceful, compared to the conflicts that regularly flare up on our streets.
+Today it looks relatively peaceful, compared to the conflicts that regularly flare up on our streets, North and South.

 But the naysayers also have a point when they scoff at The Chase as self-important and out of control.
 It’s rigged like a funnel, allowing only one emotional reading of all scenes.
-The frustration over Sheriff Calder’s situation boils so hot, that in screenings I attended cheers erupted when he finally pays back a few of his attackers.
+The frustration over Sheriff Calder’s situation boils so hot, that cheers erupt in screenings when he finally pays back a few of his attackers.
 He has to be restrained from killing a man.
 Our emotions are so keyed up over the outrage to justice, we wish Calder would start killing everybody, like an anti-hero in a Spaghetti western.

 Interesting faces pop up everywhere.
-Bruce Cabot plays Jane Fonda’s mean spirited stepfather, a bartender.
-Unbilled at the Rogers barbecue are Eduardo Cianelli, and W.C.
+Bruce Cabot plays Jane Fonda’s mean-spirited stepfather, a bartender.
+Unbilled at the Rogers barbecue are Eduardo Cianelli and W.C.
 Fields’ old comedy nemesis Grady Sutton.
-Marlon Brando’s sister Jocelyn is perhaps the only name actor inappropriately cast — although she’s only 46, she’s in weak age makeup playing at least 65.
+Marlon Brando’s sister Jocelyn is perhaps the only name actor inappropriately cast.
+Although only 46, she’s in weak age makeup playing at least 65.

 The crisp Panavision cinematography alternates gorgeous (too gorgeous?) location scenery with town scenes shot on various Hollywood back lot sets.
 This turns out to be a major setback, stylistically, as much of the film seems to be playing out in the world of Leave it to Beaver.
 A story as gritty as The Chase needs a strong sense of reality, but the city sidewalks and suburban neighborhoods feel as artificial as a TV movie.
 Although it’s all well staged, this expensive picture sometimes looks cheap.